microsoft/pxt-calliope/docs/device/usb/webusb/troubleshoot.md

 ### 1. Put your @boardname@ into **MAINTENANCE Mode**

 To do this, unplug the USB cable from the @boardname@ and then reconnect the USB cable while you hold down the reset button.
 Once you insert the cable, you can release the reset button.
-You should now see a **MAINTENANCE** drive instead of the **MICROBIT** drive like before.
+You should now see a **MAINTENANCE** drive instead of the **MINI** drive like before.
 Also, a yellow LED light will stay on next to the reset button.

 ![MAINTENANCE gesture](/static/mb/device/maintenance.gif)